astrolojo/H2Powerlaw/docs/source/index.rst

 ``H2Powerlaw`` can be installed using pip, either directly from the git repo::

-    # from the master trunk on the repository
+    # from the main trunk on the repository
     pip install git+https://github.com/astrolojo/H2Powerlaw

 ...or through PyPI (coming soon!)